 ABSTRACT

 Understanding herbicides requires understanding the importance of weed control.
 Weed control has been a necessary part of agriculture, even before the development of herbicides.
-The presence of these unwanted plants can negatively impact the growth and yield of your desired crops, since they consume the same resources like water, nutrients, sunlight and forms habitat for insects and fungi.
+The presence of these unwanted plants can negatively impact the growth and yield of crops, since they consume the same resources such as water, nutrients, sunlight and forms habitat for insects and fungi.
 This research work was carried out in order to check the effects of xtrazine herbicides on the growth of Telfairia occidentalis.
-This experiment was laid in a randomized complete block design.
+The experiment was laid out in randomized complete block design.
 Each treatment group was replicated three times.
 The effects of these treatment on the growth of Telfairia occidentalis were evaluated, in terms of no of days of germination, plant height, at germination.
-Then leaf length, leaf lenght, no of leaf and petiole length, all at three weeks after germination.
+Then leaf length, no of leaf and petiole length, all at three weeks after germination.
 Result showed that the herbicides, were effective as it delayed germination, and affected plant height at germination and number of leaves three weeks after germination, when compared with the control.
-The findings reveals that herbicide application before planting affects germination.
+The findings reveal that herbicide application before planting affects germination.
 The knowledge of the effects of herbicide applications and timing, will help to minimize negative impacts.
 Further research is needed to discover the effect of these herbicides on other living things in the environment.

 INTRODUCTION